 Custom plastic figures are a beautiful way to help a game to stand out among the the hundreds of games that are released each year.
 However, custom plastics increase complexity, cost, and length of time to produce a game.
-Plastics have a minimum order of 2500 units.

 Metal components are heavier than components made from other materials, so they have a great heft when picked up for that high-quality, premium feel.
 Electroplating can produce any color, solid or translucent, on the zinc base.